Kenneth Roberts (author): Historical fiction

 Writer Booth Tarkington, a neighbor of Roberts in Kennebunkport, Maine, convinced him that he would never find the time to succeed as a novelist while working as a journalist.
 Tarkington agreed to help by editing Roberts's early novels.
 Although Roberts continued to sell a few essays to the Post, his next few years were largely dedicated to historical fiction.

 Ultimately, Tarkington edited all of Roberts's novels through Oliver Wiswell (1940).
 Roberts said in his autobiography that he offered Tarkington co-writing credit on both Northwest Passage and Oliver Wiswell in acknowledgement of Tarkington's extensive revisions to each.
-He also dedicated both those novels and Rabble in Arms to Tarkington.
-The author continued to assist Roberts until his death in 1946.
+He also dedicated both those novels and Rabble in Arms to Tarkington, who continued to assist Roberts until Tarkington's death in 1946.

 Roberts's historical fiction often focused on rehabilitating unpopular persons and causes in American history.
 A key character in Arundel and Rabble in Arms is the American officer and eventual traitor Benedict Arnold, with Roberts focusing on Arnold's expedition to Quebec and the Battle of Quebec in the first novel and the Battle of Valcour Island, the Saratoga campaign and the Battles of Saratoga in the second.
 Meanwhile, the hero of Northwest Passage was Major Robert Rogers and his company, Rogers' Rangers, although Rogers fought for the British during the American Revolutionary War.
 Oliver Wiswell focuses on a Loyalist officer during the American Revolution and covers the entire war, from famous events such as the Siege of Boston, the Battle of Bunker Hill, the New York and New Jersey campaign through the Battle of Fort Washington, and the Franco-American alliance, to less-remembered events such as the Convention Army, the exodus to Kentucky County, the Siege of Ninety-Six, and the resettlement of the United Empire Loyalists, as well as providing a later look at both a dissolute Rogers and a frustrated Arnold among the British.